lslee714/takeoffs/README.md

 #### Shortcuts I took so far (mostly due to time constraints)

 - No "user" / authentication.
 I've admittedly only done this professionally so punted on it for now.
-- "Caveman" orchestration (my own script rather than something like docker compose)
-- I want to set up kubernetes with it, ambitiously!
+- "Caveman" orchestration (my own script rather than something like docker compose); I want to set up kubernetes with it, ambitiously!
-- Very happy pathed..
+- The application is very happy pathed, but I think I did a good job of at least silencing/hiding (i.e. still useable) the errors.
 - I punted (so far) on the location/searching aspect..
-I regret this decision as when I re-read the challenge, it seems like it was a big part of the challenge; however, when playing with the API, I had difficult getting results to come up given productName/location.
+I regret this decision as when I re-read the challenge for the fifth or sixth time, it seems like it was a big part of the challenge; however, when playing with the API, I had difficult getting results to come up given productName/location.
-- Could separate the one backend app into two separate microservices; that way, if one goes down, the other doesnt have to necessarily.
 - Using sqlite, hosting a full microserviced application in the cloud w/ a database also isnt trivial, wil revisit
 - No frontend form validation
 - Testing lacking, especially in the frontend (new framework (jest vs jasmine) so got a little time concerned over that too).